 Here's What Greenlight's David Einhorn Has Bought and Sold

-Today let's look at highly regarded value investor David Einhorn and Greenlight Capital, which he founded.
-Einhorn's investing success, as well as his advocacy of financial transparency and accountability, has attracted many fans.
+Today, let's look at highly regarded value investor David Einhorn and Greenlight Capital, which he founded.
+Einhorn's investing success as well as his advocacy of financial transparency and accountability have attracted many fans.
 Although he isn't afraid to short stocks, he prefers going long and looks for situations where he feels a stock is mispriced.

-So what does Greenlight's latest quarterly 13-F filing tell us?
-Here are a few interesting details.
+So what does Greenlight Capital's latest quarterly 13F filing tell us?
+Here are a few interesting details:

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.